British Vs. American Musical Terms: What Are They

 Summing Up

-So there you have it—all the differences between the British and American musical terms.
-We hope it helps make sense of everything.
+So there you have it—all the differences between British and American musical terms.
+We hope this helps explain everything.

-If you have any questions about any of the terms covered in this post, please get in touch and we’ll be happy to help.
+If you have any questions about any of the terms in this post, please contact us, and we’ll be happy to help.

 Photo of author